isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Overcoming the Defender’s Dilemma and Creative Scams.md

 <p>Attackers have significant advantages over defenders, who are stretched
 thin across the digital ecosystem.
 While defenders must protect against many threats, attackers can focus on a single target, exploiting vulnerabilities and waiting for mistakes.
-Small businesses are especially vulnerable as they may lack the resources and expertise to defend against determined attackers.</p>
+Small businesses are especially vulnerable, as they may lack the resources and expertise to defend against determined attackers.</p>
 </div>